jedi-academy/learn-2420/data/syllabus.md

 Linux.
 At the end of the course the students should be able to install and configure a Linux-based network.
 Configuration tasks include installing the software, adding hardware, networking the servers, managing users, monitoring performance, scripting and troubleshooting.
-Students are also expected to configure common server services such as DNS, NHCP, Apache and IP Tables.
+Students are also expected to configure common server services such as DNS, DHCP, Apache and IP Tables.

 ## Course goals